Michaelangel007/easing/README.md

 ![In Quadratic graph](pics/02_in_quadratic.png)

-This is what is know as a `quadratic mapping.`
+This is what is known as a `quadratic mapping.`

 Mathematically the formula looks like this: